How we tested

 The Best Cleaner for Under Kitchen Appliances

 With these basic failings in mind, other features that might have contributed to the dusters’ functionality, including material, duster shape, and handle comfort, became distant afterthoughts.
-We can fully recommend just one product: The OXO Good Grips Under Appliance Duster ($15.51) is the only model thin enough to fit under most standard home appliances, and it’s one of just two long enough to reach into the far corners.
-Its big, broad microfiber head excelled at picking up dust and flour and at fishing out stray rice and chickpeas, leaving very little behind.
+We can fully recommend just one product: The OXO Good Grips Under Appliance Duster is the only model thin enough to fit under most standard home appliances, and it’s one of just two long enough to reach into the far corners.
+It costs about $15.00, and had a big, broad microfiber head that excelled at picking up dust and flour and at fishing out stray rice and chickpeas, leaving very little behind.
 Although it is not intended to be used wet, it also did a serviceable job of wiping up greasy flour (a test we ran to simulate the sticky conditions that develop under a stove over time).
 Finally, the microfiber head can be machine-washed; we did so and found no loss of quality or performance.

-We tested four relatively flat dusters featuring under‑appliance cleaning as a use and priced from $7.77 to $15.51.
+We tested four relatively flat dusters featuring under‑appliance cleaning as a use and priced from about $8.00 to just over $15.00.
 We used them to remove dust, flour, dried chickpeas, and uncooked rice from underneath a mock appliance bottom and to excavate under several appliances in the test kitchen.
 We then evaluated their performance.
 All models were purchased online and appear in order of preference.